Hyperfine, Inc. Commitments Disclosure

 Commitments

 The Company sponsors a 401(k) defined contribution plan covering all eligible U.S. employees.
 Contributions to the 401(k) plan are discretionary.
-The Company did not make any matching contributions to the 401(k) plan for the years ended December 31, 2025 and 2024.
+The Company did not make any matching contributions to the 401(k) plan for the years ended December 31, 2024 or 2023.

 During 2020 and 2021, the Company was awarded multiple grants totaling $4,910 from the BMGF for the provision and equipping of sites with the Company’s portable MR brain imaging system to enable the performance of a multi-site study focused on optimizing diagnostic image quality.
 These grants were designed to provide data to validate the use of the Swoop® system in measuring the impact of maternal anemia, malnutrition, infection and birth related injury.
 All of these grants were designed to support the deployment of a total of 25 Swoop® system devices and other services to investigators, which commenced in the spring of 2021 and was completed by February 2024.
 In May 2023, the Company was awarded an additional $3,354 grant from the BMGF to continue to develop a scalable approach to measuring neurodevelopment via low-field MRI in neonates, infants, and young children in low-to-middle income countries through February 2026.
-In November 2025, the Company was awarded an additional $3,662 grant from the BMGF to support continued technical innovation using its AI-powered portable MRI platform, with a focus on neonatal brain imaging and objective assessment of neurodevelopment in resource-constrained settings, with funding extending to March 2028.
 The funds were accounted for as restricted cash with a corresponding credit to deferred grant funding.
 Any grant funds, plus any interest income, that have not been used for, or committed to, the project must be returned promptly to the BMGF upon expiration of or termination of the agreement.
-During the year ended December 31, 2025, the Company completed and fulfilled grant deliverables and milestones amounting to $1,280 and received cash grant funding of $2,197.
-As of December 31, 2025, the Company recorded restricted cash of $957 with an offset to deferred grant funding in the Company's consolidated balance sheet.
-As of December 31, 2025 and 2024, there were no grant fund amounts that were required to be returned under the terms of the project.
+During the year ended December 31, 2024, the Company completed and fulfilled grant deliverables and milestones amounting to $1,709 and received cash grant funding of $1,122.
+As of December 31, 2024, the Company recorded restricted cash of $28 with an offset to deferred grant funding in the Company's unaudited condensed consolidated balance sheet.
+As of December 31, 2024 and 2023, there were no grant fund amounts that were required to be returned under the terms of the project.

 Purchase Commitments